jdmclatcher/fbla-computer-game-2018-2019/README.md

 Walk up to each booth to play a mini game.
 Obtain Rep Points by playing and completing these mini games.
 Obtaining Rep Points will gain you Supporters.

-Once you have played all the mini games in the level, move on to the next level.
+Once you have played all the mini games in the level, move on to the next level by walking up to the curtain.
 When you complete all of the mini games, move on to the final room where a surprise will be waiting.
 Good Luck!

 ## Extra Notes